erobesyn/RepData_PeerAssessment1/PA1_template.md

 str(actwide)
 ```

-Actwide is dataframe of 61 rows (days) and 288 other columns (5-min intervals in one day)
+"Actwide" is a dataframe of 61 rows (days of activity measurement) and 288 other columns (the consecutive 5-min intervals in one day).

-[Convert dataframe in 2-col df with one for date with fractional values (gcook p 370)
-(cave I do not have time series object yet)
-zoo package to convert to time series object ?? ]

 # B What is mean total number of steps taken per day?